 We are the top and most visible Ecommerce & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-Amongst the most popular brands in china, Ferrero Rocher stands in the first position with 21.69% market share by itself.
+Amongst the most popular brands in China, Ferrero Rocher stands in the first position with a 21.69% market share by itself.
 It is followed closely by Dove (Brand of chocolate by American society, MARS).
-Before the introduction of e – commerce in china, Chinese people have to go into special sales point in order to get imported products because it wasn’t as widespread as today.
-They can also ask their friend or family abroad for that but it is not practical neither economical.
+Before the introduction of e-commerce in China, Chinese people have to go into special sales points in order to get imported products because it wasn’t as widespread as today.
+They can also ask their friend or family abroad for that but it is not practical nor economical.

-In recent year, we can see on the chocolate market in China, a changing in the trend.
+In recent years, we can see on the chocolate market in China, a change in the trend.
 Low-end or mid-range chocolates see their growth stagnate or even fall, replaced by the rise of high-end chocolates.
 Brands like Lindt and Godiva are particularly popular with Chinese consumers, although their price is much higher than other brands.
-According to the sales director of the brand 徐福记 XufuJi (old brand of pastry and chocolate), high-end chocolate covers 20% of the sweetmeat only by itself the .
+According to the sales director of the brand 徐福记 XufuJi (old brand of pastry and chocolate), high-end chocolate covers 20% of the sweetmeat only by itself.
 Significant growth prospects are still envisaged in this market.

-We note that 60% of purchases are made on chocolates in boxes.
-Indeed, Chinese often buy this type of product for special occasions (anniversary, celebrations, meetings, visits …) and they want to bring a gift which can “hold on face”.
-The packaging becomes a very important element.
-Moreover, chocolate brands often associate in their advertising the values of sharing, of love, friendship or family.
+We note that 60% of purchases are made on chocolate inboxes.
+Indeed, the Chinese often buy this type of product for special occasions (anniversary, celebrations, meetings, visits …) and they want to bring a gift which can “hold on face”.
+Packaging becomes a very important element.
+Moreover, chocolate brands often associate in their advertising the values of sharing, love, friendship, or family.
 Since 2013, each year for Valentine’s Day, Godiva brand collaborates with designers for the creation of its chocolate boxes.
-The purchase price can vary from 150 yuan for small boxes, up to 1800 yuan for the special ones.
+The purchase price can vary from 150 yuan for small boxes, up to 1800 yuan for special ones.
 Godiva is also promoting its “Summer of love” collection for Chinese Valentine’s Day (七夕qi xi) during summer.